Curated Wireless Datasets for Aerial Network Research: Wireless I/Q Dataset

 \subsection{Description of Hardware and Software}

 The large multirotor-type UAV from AERPAW was used to collect I/Q samples during the experiment.
 As shown in Fig.~\ref{fig:UAV_PN}, the UAV carries a portable payload that includes an NI USRP B205mini SDR.
 Python scripts run on the SDR and GPS module to collect I/Q samples at the desired center frequency, sampling rate, and interval, and to record the UAV's location and position.
 The UAV is equipped with a dipole-type antenna~(SA-1400-5900).
 Before the experiment, the UAV's flight path, navigation speed, and position were pre-planned by placing waypoints on the map, enabling automatic control of the UAV and repeatable experiments.
-The collected I/Q dataset is stored in MATLAB (.mat) format and can be post-processed using MATLAB toolboxes.
-The GPS logs are also saved in a text file~(.txt) for post-processing.
+The released dataset includes the recorded I/Q samples and the corresponding GPS logs.
+The raw data are stored in MATLAB~(.mat) format, while the GPS information is provided as text files~(.txt) to facilitate post-processing.

 An AERPAW fixed radio node at the Lake Wheeler Road Field Labs~(LWRFL) site (see Fig.~\ref{fig:geo} and Fig.~\ref{fig:bs}) is configured as an LTE Evolved Node B~(eNB) to transmit the LTE downlink signal.
 The srsRAN open-source SDR software is used to realize the LTE eNB, where the transmitter antenna gain, center frequency, and number of resource blocks are configurable.
-A USRP B205mini SDR with a wideband antenna (RM-WB1) is installed at the fixed radio node.
+A USRP B205mini SDR with a wideband antenna~(RM-WB1) is installed at the fixed radio node.